/ 01.01 / Bandung, 2015 - Tokyo, 2017

 & research program in Department of Intermedia Art, Tokyo University of the Art

-In this research, intermedia art is examined as the manifestation of reintegration between the cultures of art, science and technology in two formal institutions of visual arts.
+In this research, the examination of intermedia art as the manifestation of reintegration between the cultures of art, science and technology in two formal institutions of visual arts.
 This research uses a qualitative methodology in a comparative study on intermedia art education for the bachelor’s degree in Bandung Institute of Technology and Tokyo University of the Arts.
-Both institutions are recognized in their respective countries and internationally, but the main affinity between the two is the fact that Tokyo University of the Arts is the first institution in Asia with intermedia art department (established in 1999), while Bandung Institute of Technology is the first institution in Southeast Asia with intermedia art as one of its majors (established in 2007).
+Both institutions are recognized in their respective countries and internationally, but the primary affinity between the two is the fact that both are visionaries.
+Tokyo University of the Arts is the first institution in Asia with intermedia art department (established in 1999).
+Bandung Institute of Technology is the first institution in Southeast Asia with intermedia art as one of its majors (established in 2007).

-Beyond this similarity of being visionaries in their respective countries - the history, development and prospect of intermedia art education in the two institutions are at different environments, levels and accelerations.
-The differences are the essence of this comparative study, which is investigated through curriculum structures, teaching methods, and student’s final projects.
-The differences are the manifestation of the different technocultures, which brings the result of this research that both the process and product of intermedia art education are ultimately the reflection of the environment’s technoculture, namely the Indonesian technoculture and Japanese technoculture.
+Beyond this similarity of being visionaries in their respective countries - the history, development and prospect of intermedia art education in the two institutions are at different environments, levels and accelerations — investigation of the differences through curriculum structures, teaching methods, and student’s final projects is the essence of this comparative study.
+The differences are the manifestation of the different technoculture, which brings the hypothesis that the process and product of intermedia art education are ultimately the reflections of the environment’s technoculture.

-The influence from the Indonesian technoculture resulted in practices and discourses that are intended to reveal the ultimate meaning or message through art, whereas the influence from the Japanese technoculture resulted in practices and discourse that are mostly intended to produce nuances and layers of meaning through art.
-Based on this summary, this research is expected as one of the references for both the evaluation and development of intermedia art education in two institutions and their respective countries.
+The influence of the Indonesian technoculture resulted in practices and discourses that are intended to reveal the ultimate meaning or message through art, whereas the impact from the Japanese technoculture resulted in practices and discourse that are mostly intended to produce nuances and layers of meaning through art.
+Based on this summary, this research will be of use for the evaluation and development of intermedia art education in two institutions and their respective countries.

 Keywords: art education; art, science and technology; Bandung Institute of Technology; technoculture; Tokyo University of the Arts; intermedia